 The Baby Jogger is a good choice if you stick to urban terrain and, again, don’t go super fast.
 It’s light, convenient, and ergonomic.
 The Baby Jogger won’t do well off-road, though.
 It’s also not made with a suspension system.
 That means you’ll want to avoid jogging on uneven surfaces.

 The BOB is simply the best dual jogging stroller out there, as far as we’re concerned.
 It’s ergonomic, rugged, reliable–everything you could want.
 Sure, it costs a premium, but you’ll find that it justifies its high price tag in every department.
 If you can afford it and know you’ll get your money’s worth, buy it!
+All of the models we’ve suggested are great quality, but if we had to pick just one we’d choose the Baby Trend Expedition Double Stroller as the best double jogging stroller thanks to its robust construction and serviceable design.

 Here are a few things to think about when you’re choosing between double jogging strollers: